talfik2/binary_lr_and_sgd_for_airbnb_dataset/README.md

 # binary_lr_and_sgd_for_airbnb_dataset

-In this repo, I built a `Binary Logistic Regression` and `Schoastic Gredient Descent` Models that **predicts the house avaliability of AIRBNB Amsterdam listings.** While doing so, I've used the below columns in my dataset:
+In this repo, I built a `Binary Logistic Regression` and `Schoastic Gredient Descent` Models that **predicts the house avaliability of AIRBNB Amsterdam listings.** It is a binary classification task we're deailing in here.
+While doing so, I've used the below columns in my dataset:
 - Price
 - Adjusted price
 - Listing id